Chris Donnels: Houston Astros

 Almost immediately after being placed on waivers by Florida, Donnels was signed to a contract by the Houston Astros.
 It was with the Astros in the 1993 season that Donnels appeared in the most games of any season throughout his career.
 He appeared in 88 games, playing the primary backup to third baseman Ken Caminiti.
 Donnels pieced together a .257 batting average and hit the first two home runs of his major league career.

 He continued this role for the 1994 season.
 In 1995, after appearing in 19 games with Houston, the Astros sent Donnels to the Boston Red Sox as part of a conditional deal.
 Astros rookie Phil Nevin made the team, thus making Donnels expendable.

 Japan

 Although Donnels finished the 1995 season with the Red Sox, appearing in 40 more games, his career collapsed after the season.
 He was released at the season's end, and failed to draw interest from another major league club.
-Donnels was signed by the Kintetsu Buffaloes for the 1996 season.
+Donnels was signed by the Kintetsu Buffaloes for the 1996 season with register name "C.D".
 He then played three seasons for the Orix BlueWave from 1997-1999.